-The firm partners with Milliman MedInsight to off population-risk analytics.
+The firm partners with Milliman MedInsight to offer population-risk analytics.
 It also acquires Cielo MedSolutions, a provider of ambulatory patient registry software, and PivotHealth, a leading physician practice management firm.
 Advisory Board performance technologies now account for one in three U.S. inpatient admissions.

 The Advisory Board adopts a new logo.
 It reflects the firm's dramatic transformation to a provider of technology solutions, consulting, and management services while maintaining a connection to the firm's Jeffersonian legacy.

 The logo is an abstract version of a revolving bookstand, likely a Jefferson design from 1810.
-In addition to signalling our continued evolution and commitment to thought leadership and innovation, the new logo design suggests the letter A.
+In addition to signaling our continued evolution and commitment to thought leadership and innovation, the new logo design suggests the letter A.